Are you looking to lose 25 pounds (or more) in the fastest time possible?

 The most successful and motivated people in the world are self-driven and self-motivated.

-They learned how to be their own coach—especially when all the odds are stacked against them.
+They’ve learned to be their own best coach—especially when the odds are stacked against them.

-Sure, outside help from family members, friends, even a health professional, is vital, but also try to tap into your inner coach.
+There’s no doubt that outside help from family members, friends, and even health professionals is vital, but it’s even more important for you to tap into your inner coach.

-In the end, you are the one at the frontline, fighting every battle along the way.
-No one is gonna fight your battles for you.
-You have to learn to fight your own battles.
+In the end, you’re the one on the frontline, fighting every battle along the way.

-Take a deep look inside of your mind and heart and try to find what motivates you the most.
+Take an in-depth look inside your heart and mind to find what motivates you the most.

-The all-or-nothing type of a mentality can only lead to stress, unrealistic goals and a painful burn and crash at the end.
-And people who think this way quit at the first slipup.
+Having an all-or-nothing mentality about weight loss will only lead to stress, unrealistic goals, and a painful crash and burn at the end.

-I hope you enjoyed reading my 51 ways of losing 25 pounds list.
-Please feel free to leave your comments and questions below In the meantime, thank you for reading my post
+Please feel free to leave your comments and questions below In the meantime, thank you for reading my post.